garygr2002/Rebalance/README.md

 I rejected existing open-source solutions, also for two reasons:

-1. Lack of complete trust in any solution I might discover (I do not blindly trust free software, sorry)
+1. Lack of complete trust in any solution I might discover (I do not blindly trust free software; sorry)
 2. I felt my time would be better spent professionally in developing my own software rather than in researching open-source solutions.
-After all, at the end of the day I could demonstrate a unique, professional accomplishment by developing my own tool.
+After all, at the end of the day I could demonstrate a unique, professional accomplishment by developing my own tool

 ### Input